INTERVIEW

 4

-I’m selective because I value depth.
-I’m drawn to men who appreciate calm confidence, discretion, and meaningful connection.
+I’m educated, structured, and selective.
+I’m drawn to men who value discretion, calm confidence, and meaningful connection.

 What’s your favourite type of date?